Ephemeral plant

 An ephemeral plant is a plant with a very short life cycle or very short period of active growth, often one that grows only during brief periods when conditions are favorable.
 Several types of ephemeral plants exist.
 The first, spring ephemeral, refers to plants that emerge quickly in the spring and die back to their underground parts after a short growth and reproduction phase.
 Desert ephemerals are plants which are adapted to take advantage of the short wet periods in arid climates.
 Mud-flat ephemerals take advantage of short periods of low water.
 In areas subjected to recurring human disturbance, such as plowing, weedy ephemerals are very short-lived plants whose entire life cycle takes less than a growing season.
 In each case, the species has a life cycle timed to exploit a short period when resources are freely available.
 An evergreen plant could be considered the opposite of an ephemeral plant.

 Spring ephemerals

 Spring ephemerals are woodland wildflowers which develop aerial parts (i.e. stems, leaves, and flowers) of the plant early each spring and then quickly bloom, and produce seed.
 The leaves often wither leaving only underground structures (i.e. roots, rhizomes, and bulbs) for the remainder of the year.
 This strategy is very common in herbaceous communities of deciduous forests as it allows small herbaceous plants to take advantage of the high levels of sunlight reaching the forest floor prior to the formation of a canopy by woody plants.
-Examples include: spring beauties, trilliums, harbinger of spring and the genus of Dicentra particularly D. cucullaria, Dutchman's breeches and D. canadensis, squirrel corn.
+Examples include spring beauties, trilliums, harbinger of spring, Dutchman's breeches, and squirrel corn.

 In the herb layer of beech forest and hornbeam-sessile oak forest, tuberous, bulbous and rhizomous plants are abundant.
 They comprise the spring geophytes (tuberous, bulbous and rhizomous).